tingbob/OSSRH-72350/README.md

 # OSSRH-72350
-for uploading fast form android lib to mavencentral
+for uploading android lib group id is io.github.tingbob to mavencentral